-Community Development Block Grant - Disaster Recovery (CDBG-DR) - HUD
+Community Development Block Grant - Disaster Recovery (CDBG-DR) - HUD funding allocated to eligible disaster recovery entities via congressional appropriations.

 Davis-Bacon Act of 1931 (40 U.S.C.
-3141, et seq.) and Related Acts - Federal law that requires that all laborers and mechanics employed by contractors or subcontractors in the performance of work financed in whole or in part with federal assistance shall be paid wages at rates not less than those prevailing on similar construction in the locality as determined by the U.S. Secretary of Labor in accordance with the Davis-Bacon Act, as amended.
-This applies to rehabilitation, reconstruction and new construction of residential property only if such property contains not less than eight (8) units.
+3141, et seq.) and Related Acts - Federal law that requires that all laborers and mechanics employed by contractors or subcontractors in the performance of work financed in whole or in part with federal assistance shall be paid wages at rates not less than those prevailing on similar construction in the locality as